hainayanda/Pharos/README.md

 }
 ```

-At the example above, `observeChange` closure will not run when the new value is empty
+In the example above, `observeChange` closure will not run when the new value is empty

-The opposite of ignore is `filter`
+The opposite of `ignore` is `filter`

 ```swift
 class MyClass {